Bulat-Ziganshin/FA/0.20/README.md

 Finally, every compression method that is going to be used for compression/extraction or displayed, is "filtered" through the Lua functions that can modify it.
 This is used by the following modules:
 - Encryption.lua adds encryption algorithm to the compression method and generates encryption keys
-- Compression.lua limits memory usage according to the -lc/-ld options
+- Compression.lua limits memory usage according to the -lc/-ld options. `-lc` handler also "reduces" compression method if its blocksize/dictionary is larger than the solid block size.

 ### The event handling machinery